SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 * You are familiar with [Spring RESTful Web Services]({{ site.links-ext-spring-rest }}){:target="_blank"}.
 * You are familiar with [Cloud Foundry]({{ site.links-ext-cloudfoundry }}){:target="_blank"}.
 * You have access to a running Pivotal Cloud Foundry environment.
-* Solace Messaging for PCF has been installed in your Pivotal Cloud Foundry environment.
+* Solace PubSub+ for PCF has been installed in your Pivotal Cloud Foundry environment.

 ## Obtaining the Solace API

-This tutorial depends on you having the Solace Messaging API for Java (JCSMP).
+This tutorial depends on you having the Solace PubSub+ API for Java (JCSMP).
 Here are a few easy ways to get the Java API.
 The instructions in the [Building](#building) section assume you're using Gradle and pulling the jars from maven central.
 If your environment differs then adjust the build instructions appropriately.

 ### Get the API: Using Gradle